iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___0.14/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 1 reviews"/>
 </p>

+> Error code 525 permanently coming up when loading.
+Have reinstalled but can't login<br> :date: __2020-10-31 10:38:19__

+> Can't open the app, error code 525.<br> :date: __2020-10-31 10:19:17__

+> Not loading today _ error message comes up code 525<br> :date: __2020-10-31 10:14:24__

+> Unable to get on today message saying " access failed with status 525"<br> :date: __2020-10-31 09:08:57__

+> App has stopped working.
+Have tried uninstalling and re installing but just opens to a white blank screen.
+Have tried on both Samsung phone and Samsung tablet, both purchased 2 months ago so both have latest operating systems.
+Hence only one star ascould not leave minus 5 stars.<br> :date: __2020-10-24 17:22:39__

+> Cant login.
+Reset password but app still wont recognise credentials<br> :date: __2020-10-24 10:16:11__

 > Registered on the app from day 1 of its release, told daily how i felt then added my partner, we both used the app to track how we were feeling while Sheilding.
 6 month's taking part in the study, then suddenly on the12th October the app would not open.
 Lost months of daily log in.
 Tried to open app, but it's as if im using it for the first time.
 Still get regular emails saying to keep up the good work of logging in, even if your feeling well.
 Its a good concept, I didn't expect it to crash.<br> :date: __2020-10-20 01:46:27__

 > Sadly unusable now as it won't let me or my wife log in or create a new account.
 Keep getting a 403 error.<br> :date: __2020-10-19 22:03:10__